-Climbing 25 peaks in the Sierra Nevadas of southern Spain and Tenerife, all over 3000m above sea level.
+Climbing 25 peaks in the Sierra Nevadas of southern Spain, all over 3000m above sea level.
 Camping or bivying in the Sierra Nevadas and doing the whole thing solo… in a week!

 What’s this about?

 My first ever trip abroad without my family was to Andalucía in Spain with my school.
 They didn’t normally do Year 10 Spanish trips, but my class teacher really liked us and knew he was leaving soon, so he made it happen.
 This is the man whose parting words in assembly were, “Follow your dreams, no matter what those dreams are… if you believe, you’ll get there.”

 We went in March, it was wet.
 But I’ve got photos from the trip with snowy peaks in the distance.
 I thought nothing of them until I was on the hunt for a 2020 summer project: something high but not too technical.
 Finding companions for these sort of trips is tough and I didn’t want to overstretch myself solo.
 That’s when I came across the Sierra Nevadas of Spain.
 They’re south enough to be mostly snow-free in summer.
 They’re off the beaten path, so nicely wild and empty even in summer.
 Plus they’ve got a high density of 3000m peaks, including Mulhacen – the highest in Spain, which could nicely scratch my peak bagging itch.
 Perfect.